Using Python PyPI Packages

 In C2, paste the formula: =PY("generate_emoji_string", A2, B2)

-Now that we have the function, try putting some values in A2 and B2 such as Fire and 3 respectively.
+Try putting some values in A2 and B2 such as Fire and 3 respectively.

-Now like normal spreadsheet formulas, we can drag down from the corner of C2 to spread this formula to nearby cells.
+Like normal spreadsheet formulas, we can drag down from the corner of C2 to spread this formula to nearby cells.
 Drag down to C4 to add this formula to C3 and C4, and then fill in some values in A3:B4.

 =Py("generate_emoji_string", A2, B2)